 Catastrophe Reinsurance Underwriting Results - Our catastrophe unit generated underwriting income of \$434.5 million in the first nine months of 2012, compared to incurring an underwriting loss of \$294.2 million in the first nine months of 2011, an improvement of \$728.7 million.
 The improvement in underwriting income was principally due to a \$688.8 million decrease in current accident year claims and claim expenses as a result of the relatively low level of insured catastrophe losses during the first nine months of 2012, compared to the first nine months of 2011 which was negatively impacted by net claims and claim expenses related to the 2011 Large Losses of \$770.0 million.
-Partially offsetting the decrease in current accident year net claims and claim expenses was a \$21.5 million decrease in net premiums earned, which was driven by the absence of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million decrease in current accident year net claims and claim expenses was a \$21.5 million decrease in net premiums earned, which was driven by the absence of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million of net earned reinstatement premiums in the first nine months of 2011.
+Partially offsetting the decrease in current accident year net claims and claim expenses was a \$21.5 million decrease in net premiums earned, which was driven by the absence of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million of net earned reinstatement premiums in the first nine months of 2012, compared to \$154.5 million of net earned reinstatement premiums in the first nine months of 2012.